santicr/API-Rest/README.md

 ## What did I learn?
 ### Summary:
-### I learnt, how to connect an app to database using MongoDB (free version), how to create a simple database (users), how to delete and add items to users database.
+### I learnt, how to connect an app to database using MongoDB (free version), how to create a simple database (users), how to delete and add items to users database using Node JS.
 Also, imlementation of methods (GET, PUT, PATCH, DELETE AND POST).